Bluespess/tgstation-remake/README.md

 Run `launch.bat`.
 To join the server connect to `localhost:8080` using a web browser.

+### Docker

+If you have docker, you can use the following
+ * `docker build -t bluespess .`
+ * `docker run -d  --name bluespess-server -p 8080:8080 bluespess`

 ## Licenses

 All code is licensed under [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html).